Kim Kardashian takes stand in Paris trial over 2016 armed robbery, says she thought she was going to be raped and killed

 As they fled, they dropped a diamond and platinum cross that was found the next morning by a local resident.
 The rest of the haul has not been recovered.

-Khedache wrote to Kardashian in 2017, while he was in custody, to apologize, the judge in the case said Tuesday.
+Khedache wrote to Kardashian in 2017, while he was in custody, to apologize.
 Her lawyers said he wrote after he heard her speak of how traumatic the experience had been.

-"I want to tell you human to human how I regret my actions and how I was touched to see you cry," the judge said Khedache wrote, according to BBC News. "...
-I am sorry for the pain I caused you, your husband, your children and those who love you."
+"I want to reach out to you as a human being to tell you how much I regret my actions, how much I was moved and touched to see your tears," Khedache wrote.
+"Of course, we cannot undo the past but I hope this letter will make you gradually forget the traumatism you experienced through my fault."

-Asked if she had a response for Khedache, Kardashian, who had been wiping her nose, said she was emotional and that the ordeal changed her life.
-She also noted her advocacy work in the criminal justice system.
+Kardashian wept as she listened, then said: "I appreciate the letter.
+I forgive you for what happened.
+That said, it doesn't change my trauma nor the fact that my life was changed forever."

 A police officer who testified for the prosecution told the court Kardashian appeared "traumatized" in the immediate aftermath of the robbery.